dimagi/commcare-hq/docs/change_feeds.rst

 ============

 The following describes our approach to change feeds on HQ.
-For related content see `this brown bag on the topic <https://docs.google.com/presentation/d/1YPWUJbic87UYz3bqocJCsnYrnaEZkn8nCM2VZOXQRmg/edit>`_ though be advised the presentation was last updated in 2015 and is somewhat out of date.
+For related content see `this presentation on the topic <https://docs.google.com/presentation/d/1YPWUJbic87UYz3bqocJCsnYrnaEZkn8nCM2VZOXQRmg/edit>`_ though be advised the presentation was last updated in 2015 and is somewhat out of date.

 What they are